coreos/docs/os/booting-on-vexxhost.md

 core@a1df1d98-622f-4f3b-adef-cb32f3e2a94d ~ $
 ```

-## Adding More Machines
+## Adding more machines

-Adding new instances to the cluster is as easy as launching more with the same
-cloud-config.
-New instances will join the cluster assuming they can communicate
-with the others.
+Adding new instances to the cluster is as easy as launching more with the same cloud-config.
+New instances will join the cluster assuming they can communicate with the others.

-## Multiple Clusters
+## Multiple clusters

-If you would like to create multiple clusters you'll need to generate and use a
-new discovery token.
+If you would like to create multiple clusters you'll need to generate and use a new discovery token.
 Change the token value on the etcd discovery parameter in the cloud-config, and boot new instances.

 ## Using CoreOS

 Now that you have instances booted it is time to play around.
 Check out the [CoreOS Quickstart]({{site.baseurl}}/docs/quickstart) guide or dig into [more specific topics]({{site.baseurl}}/docs).